vt6/vt6/spec/foundation.md

 *Rationale:* We avoid compactly-coded escape sequences like those specified by [ECMA-48](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-48,%202nd%20Edition,%20August%201979.pdf) aka ANSI&nbsp;X3.64 aka ISO/IEC&nbsp;6429 because of the risk that escape sequences specified by different modules collide with each other.
 We choose an adaptation of the netstring format because it can be implemented very easily, both on the generating and on the parsing side.
-We use different sigils for argument lists (the pipe symbol) and netstrings (the colon symbol), so that the syntax can later be expanded to allow for nested lists.
-The curly brackets that enclose messages serve as a sequence point where parsing can be resumed after a parsing error (see sections 2.3 and 2.4).
+The curly brackets that enclose messages serve as a sequence point where parsing can be restarted after a parsing error (see sections 2.3 and 2.4).
 The maximum size limit of 1024 bytes reduces implementation complexity for simple client processes that cannot perform (or do not want to perform) dynamic memory allocation.

 ```abnf